NBISweden/bacmet/README.md

 - [Install Docker and Docker Compose](https://www.docker.com/)
 - [Start the app](#start-the-app)
 - [Perform `Data import`](#data-import)
-- View the app on http://localhost:5000/
+- View the app on http://localhost:5000/ or at the address and port defined by the environment variables `APP_HOST` and `APP_PORT`.

 ### Start the app